[Above] Marco Island Organic Series

 How I prepared the MIO Series canvas…

-I then rolled the canvas up (into 5 separate rolls as I recall), tied each into a loose roll and let them “simmer” in the sun (and overnight) on the deck of our condo, overlooking the GOM.
-Then I painted additionally on them and let them dry.
+I then rolled the canvas up (into 5 separate rolls as I recall), tied each into a loose roll and let them “simmer” in the sun (and overnight) on the deck of our condo, overlooking the Gulf of Mexico.
+The next day, with large swaths of color, I painted additionally on them and let them dry.

 I then cut them into pieces.
 (Man, did my wife’s sewing scissors love cutting through sand!
 Wonder if she noticed?
 Shhhh.)
 Further, I would then cut the pieces again into fairly rectangular or square shapes and dry them flat in the sun.